 The Bryman Schools were founded in 1960 by Mrs. Esther Bryman as the Los Angeles Colleges of Medical and Dental Assistants.
 The San Jose Campus opened in 1970.
-The Bryman Schools were acquired by National Education Corporation in 1975 and in 1983 the school name was changed to National Education Center® - Bryman Campus.
+National Education Corporation acquired the Bryman Schools in 1975 and in 1983 the school name was changed to National Education Center® - Bryman Campus.
 In 1989, this school opened its doors as a branch facility of the San Jose Campus.
-The school was acquired in September, 1995 by Corinthian Schools, Inc. The school name was changed to Bryman College on June 30, 1996.
+Corinthian Schools, Inc acquired the school in September 1995.
+The school name was changed to Bryman College on June 30, 1996.